rask24/fdf/README.md

 0  1  0  0  0  0  0  0  3  0
 0  0  0  0  0  0  0  0  0  0
 ```

-Above format describes the .fdf file structure, where each line represents a set of elements:

-- The first element denotes the height of the segment and is mandatory.
-- The second element represents the color of the segment and is optional.
-It should be a positive hexadecimal number starting with 0x.
-- The file ends with a newline character, which is mandatory.